Open Network

 The following licenses and conditions are needed to apply:

 • Your agency must be a licensed MHOP.
-If you are interested in becoming a licensed MHOP clinic, please contact OMHSAS directly.
+If you are interested in becoming a licensed MHOP clinic, please contact the Office of Mental Health and Substance Abuse Services (OMHSAS) directly.

 • CBH only accepts providers with a service location in Philadelphia County.